Appearance

 Habitat

-Like carpenter ants, acrobat ants prefer to nest in moist or rotted wood.
-Colonies are most often found in tree holes, dead limbs and rotting areas in fences, decks and railings.
-Indoors, nests may be located where water damage has occurred, in decayed or damp wood or inside insulation wall panels and wall voids.
-When disturbed, acrobat worker ants run with their abdomens held high over their heads.
+Like carpenter ants, acrobat ants prefer to nest in moist or rotting wood.
+Colonies are often found in tree holes, dead limbs, and rotting areas in fences, decks, and railings.
+Indoors, nests may be located in areas with water damage, such as decayed or damp wood, or inside insulation wall panels and wall voids.

 Diet

-Acrobat ants feed on a wide variety of foods, but the workers are partial to the sweet "honeydew" produced by aphids, scales and mealybugs.
-Most indoor acrobat ant problems are the result of workers looking for food.
+Acrobat ants feed on a variety of food, but the workers are particularly fond of the sweet "honeydew" produced by aphids, scales, and mealybugs.
+Most indoor acrobat ant problems arise when workers are searching for food.

 Control

-Finding and treating wood where their colonies are located is the key to successful acrobat ant control.
-In cases where the nest is located far above the ground in a tree inaccessible to direct treatment, limiting the trails that lead to your interior is critical.
-Seal cracks and crevices in your foundation and walls, repair water leaks, let moist wood dry out, and improve attic and crawl space ventilation.
+Finding and treating the wood where their colonies are located is key to successful acrobat ant control.
+If the nest is located high up in a tree and inaccessible to direct treatment, limiting the trails that lead to your building’s interior is critical.
+Seal cracks and crevices in the foundation and walls, repair water leaks, and allow moist wood to dry out.